prakashbala/bookingserv-master/README.md

 # bookingserv

+## Assignment Implementation Details - Prakash
+## Assumptions or Justifications
+- ID sent by user will be silently ignored, creating id is application's responsibility in this project.
+- Duplicate requests will be responded with the existing records over and over again(Idempotency requirement)
+- Date & time are in ISO-8601 standard format
+  - Dates (date_of_birth) are in format yyyy-MM-dd
+  - TimeStamps (check_in, check_out) are in format yyyy-MM-dd'T'HH:mm:ss
+- [BookingExceptionHandler](bookingservImplementation/src/main/java/com/paypal/bfs/test/bookingserv/utils/BookingValidator.java) handles all the exceptions in the project
+- Thank you so much for this opportunity!

 ## Application Overview
 bookingserv is a spring boot rest application which would provide the CRUD operations for `Booking` resource.